How to get a Credit Card with Bad Credit

 You don’t need to be a reality TV talent show contestant to know that rejection hurts.
 And when it comes to your finances, a refusal doesn’t just hurt your feelings.
 It can also hurt your credit score too, which in turn can lead to more rejection.
 And so the cycle continues.

-If you’ve been irresponsible with borrowing in the past and are now repenting, you’re in the right place to find out how to get a credit card with bad credit.
-While it’s undoubtedly harder to get a credit card if your credit history is mottled or you’ve not yet built a credit profile, there are some potential options that may be open to you.
+If you’ve been irresponsible with borrowing in the past, but are now looking for ways to improve your credit score, you’re in the right place.
+While it’s undoubtedly harder to get a credit card if your credit history is checkered or you’ve not yet built a credit profile, there are still some options that may be open to you.

 Can I get a credit card with a bad credit rating?